ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 ### EVM

-The Ethereum Virtual Computer is the global virtual computer who’s state every participant on the Ethereum network stores and agrees on.
+The Ethereum Virtual Machine is the global virtual computer who’s state every participant on the Ethereum network stores and agrees on.
 Any participant can request the execution of arbitrary code on the EVM; code execution changes the state of the EVM.

 [More on the EVM](/en/developers/docs/evm/)